 There is something about that long nose and big, pricked ears sitting on top of a squat body that just makes our hearts melt.
 Corgis have a long history of being loved by people the world over — including the rich and very famous.
-(After all, Queen Elizabeth II is notorious for owning corgis.)
+After all, Queen Elizabeth II was notorious for owning corgis throughout her life.

 Whether you own one or are just a fan, here are 30 fun facts about corgis that everyone will enjoy.

 The Queen of England Used to Breed Corgis

 Her Majesty Queen Elizabeth II was a well-known animal lover, with a particular soft spot for Corgis.
 She is reported as once saying, “My corgis are my family.”

 She even bred them for a time.
 Read on to see what makes them such a special breed.

 There Are Two Breeds of Corgi Recognized by the American Kennel Club

 There are actually two breeds of corgis that are recognized by the American Kennel Club (AKC) as separate breeds — the Pembroke Welsh corgi and the Cardigan Welsh corgi.